ghenning/portfolio/README.md

 ## What's in here?

+- *reykjavik_temperatures*: Time series analysis using tensorflow to predict temperatures in Reykjavik based on historical data.
 - *lovecraft_haiku*: An NLP model made with TensorFlow to generate haikus in the style of H. P. Lovecraft.
 - *Shakecraft*: An NLP model made with TensorFlow to generate